Merlin (bird): Description

-The remiges are blackish, and the tail usually has some three to four wide, blackish bands, too.
-Very light males only have faint and narrow medium-gray bands, while in the darkest birds the bands are very wide, so that the tail appears to have narrow lighter bands instead.
+The remiges are blackish, and the tail usually has some three or four wide, blackish bands, too.
+Very light males only have faint and narrow medium-gray bands, while in the darkest birds, the bands are very wide, so that the tail appears to have narrow lighter bands, instead.
 In all of them, however, the tail tip is black with a narrow white band at the very end, a pattern possibly plesiomorphic for all falcons.
-Altogether, the tail pattern is quite distinct though, resembling only that of the aplomado falcon (F. berigora) and (in light merlins) some typical kestrels.
+Altogether, the tail pattern is quite distinct, though, resembling only that of the aplomado falcon (F. berigora) and (in light merlins) some typical kestrels.
 The eye and beak are dark, the latter with a yellow cere.
 The feet are also yellow, with black claws.

 Light American males may resemble the American kestrel (F. sparverius, not a typical kestrel), but merlin males have a gray back and tail rather than the reddish-brown of the kestrels.
 Light European males can be distinguished from kestrels by their mainly brown wings.
 In the north of South Asia, wintering males may be confused with the red-necked falcon (F. chicquera) if they fly away from the observer and the head (red on top in F. chicquera) and underside (finely barred with black in F. chicquera) are not visible.

 Ecology

-Merlins inhabit fairly open country, such as willow or birch scrub, shrubland, but also taiga forest, parks, grassland such as steppe and prairies, or moorland.
+Merlins inhabit fairly open country, such as willow or birch scrub or shrubland, but also taiga forest, parks, grassland such as steppe and prairies, or moorland.
 They are not very habitat-specific and can be found from sea level to the treeline.
-In general, they prefer a mix of low and medium-height vegetation with some trees, and avoid dense forests as well as treeless arid regions.
-During migration however, they will utilize almost any habitat.
+In general, they prefer a mix of low- and medium-height vegetation with some trees and avoid dense forests, as well as treeless arid regions.
+During migration, however, they use almost any habitat.

-Most of its populations are migratory, wintering in warmer regions.
+Most populations are migratory, wintering in warmer regions.
 Northern European birds move to southern Europe and North Africa, and North American populations to the southern United States to northern South America.
-In the milder maritime parts of its breeding range, such as Great Britain, the Pacific Northwest and western Iceland, as well as in Central Asia, it will merely desert higher ground and move to coasts and lowland during winter.
-The migration to the breeding grounds starts in late February, with most birds passing through the US, Central Europe and southern Russia in March and April, and the last stragglers arriving in the breeding range towards the end of May.
-Migration to winter quarters at least in Eurasia peaks in August/September, while e.g. in Ohio, just south of the breeding range, F. c. columbarius is typically recorded as a southbound migrant as late as September/October.
-In Europe, merlins will roost communally in winter, often with hen harriers (Circus cyaneus).
+In the milder maritime parts of its breeding range, such as Great Britain, the Pacific Northwest, and western Iceland, as well as in Central Asia, it merely deserts higher ground and moves to coasts and lowland during winter.
+The migration to the breeding grounds starts in late February, with most birds passing through the US, Central Europe, and southern Russia in March and April, and the last stragglers arriving in the breeding range towards the end of May.
+Migration to winter quarters at least in Eurasia peaks in August/September, while in Ohio, just south of the breeding range, F. c. columbarius is typically recorded as a southbound migrant as late as September/October.
+In Europe, merlins roost communally in winter, often with hen harriers (Circus cyaneus).
 In North America, communal roosting is rare.